Student engagement in online environments: what do we know and how do we know it?

 Thursday 28th July, 1-2pm (Australian EST)

-This webinar will explore how web-enabled learning platforms can enhance student engagement, and what are the limits of current theories and practice on student engagement.
-Further, it will engage participants in a discussion on possibilities for using technology-rich learning environments to rethink the architecture of student engagement in online environments.
+This webinar explored how web-enabled learning platforms can enhance student engagement, and the limits of current theories and practice on student engagement.
+It looked at possibilities for using technology-rich learning environments to rethink the architecture of student engagement in online environments.